mee404/mee404.github.io/index.md

 ### **Latest Announcements**

-- This year the course will be held in the fall semester.
 - At the first lecture date, 28.09.2018, I will be out of town for [a conference](http://idap.inonu.edu.tr){:target="blank"}.
 Hence, there will be no lecture on that day.
 - Your first week task is to read the contents of this website and try to run the given code samples by yourselves.
 This course requires some Python knowledge.
 - There will be a lecture on 05.10.2018.
 See syllabus page for course place and schedule.

 ### **About the Course**